 Wednesday November 14, 2012 - I find myself running hot and cold when it comes to the music of Thomas Ades.
-His opera POWDER HER FACE is pretty annoying, but his violin concerto as set by Peter Martins for the ballet MIRAGE is stunningly beautiful.
+His opera POWDER HER FACE is pretty annoying, but his violin concerto as set by Wayne McGregor for the ballet OUTLIER is striking.
 So when Dmitry and I were trying to find ten operas to attend at The Met this season (a more daunting task than you might thnk, given the routine casting of has-been singers and the ongoing parade of unmagical, inter-changeable productions) we decided to give THE TEMPEST a try.

 I'm perfectly open to 'modern' music and the orchestral score for THE TEMPEST is technically impressive and often appealing, with a rich variety of textures and some fantastical sounds.
 But as an opera, the evening was not very inspiring...at least not as long as we managed to endure.